EGA-archive/ega-download-client/README.txt

 ----------------------------------------------------------------------------------

-Test commands using test user:

-For testing purpose we have a test user account.
-To check it you can run below example commands:
+In order to test/check your usage of the API we have created a test user account which can be used using the following commands:
 1. pyega3 -t datasets
 2. pyega3 -t files EGAD00001003338
 3. pyega3 -t fetch EGAF00001775036